About the Darling River

 Exploring the Darling River

-To truly appreciate the grandeur of Australia's greatest waterway, there one captivating journey to embark upon: the Darling River Run and the Source to Sea touring route, which covers the entire length of the river.
+To truly appreciate the grandeur of Australia's greatest waterway, there is one captivating journey to embark upon: the Darling River Run and the Source to Sea touring route, which covers the entire length of the river.

-A Vital Part of the Murray Darling Basin
+A Vital Part of the Murray–Darling Basin

-The Darling River is a vital component of the Murray Darling Basin, an extensive area spanning 1,061,469 square kilometres, covering approximately 14% of Australia's total landmass.
+The Darling River is a vital component of the Murray–Darling Basin, an extensive area spanning 1,061,469 square kilometres, covering approximately 14% of Australia's total landmass.
 Originating from Queensland's Darling Downs and the northern rivers region of New South Wales, the Darling River catchment shares borders with the Lake Eyre Basin's Lake Frome division, just north of Broken Hill and south of Cameron Corner.
 Surprisingly, the opal town of White Cliffs also falls within the Darling River catchment.

 To gain insights into the region's captivating geology and hydrography, embark on the Watershed Loop touring route.
 This route not only connects the Darling River Run with other Corner Country touring routes but also provides a profound understanding of the land's formation and water flow.